Should we still pray for the lost even if God predestined and chosen in advance, those He will grant salvation?

 1. Jesus came to seek the lost

-If in order to be saved is up to God (predestination), there is no need to pray for the lost for there is no hope for them.
+In “absolute predestination,” there is really no need to pray for the lost.
+There is no hope for them.
 Yet Jesus came to seek the lost (Luke 19:10).

-However, He also said, only those “God draws” can come to Him (John 6:44).
-In fact, the natural man cannot understand the Gospel, unless God’s Spirit “draws them.”
+However, Jesus also said, only those “God draws” can come to Him (John 6:44).
+In fact, the natural man cannot understand the Gospel unless God’s Spirit “draws them.”
 (1 Corinthians 2:14)

-The word “draw” used means to persuade someone or to draw their attention.
-It does not follow they will believe (repent) which is not up to God but men.
+The word “draw” is used to mean “to persuade or draw attention.”
+It does not follow they will believe and become Christians.
 Hence, free will.

 2. God elects and He also invites people to respond